contributte/datagrid/.docs/export.md

 ### (Not) Using templates in CSV export

-ExportCsv ignores column template, because i don't like the idea Latte (tempalting engine for HTML) exporting data for CSV format.
+ExportCsv ignores column template, because i don't like the idea Latte (templating engine for HTML) exporting data for CSV format.
 Using custom renderer sounds better to me in that case.

 ## Export columns

-When you exporting the data, you can have different columns in export and in the datagrid.
+When you're exporting the data, you can have different columns in export and in the datagrid.
 Or differently rendered.
 So there is another method `Contributte\Datagrid\Export\Export::setColumns()`.
 You can create instances of another columns and pass them in array to this method.
 These will be rendered in export:

 ```php
 $column_name = new Contributte\Datagrid\Column\ColumnText($grid, 'name', 'name', 'Name');